John Heartfield

-John Heartfield (born Helmut Herzfeld; 19 June 1891 – 26 April 1968) was a 20th-century German visual artist who pioneered the use of art as a political weapon.
+John Heartfield (born Helmut Herzfeld; 19 June 1891 – 26 April 1968) was a German visual artist who pioneered the use of art as a political weapon.
 Some of his most famous photomontages were anti-Nazi and anti-fascist statements.
 Heartfield also created book jackets for book authors, such as Upton Sinclair, as well as stage sets for contemporary playwrights, such as Bertolt Brecht and Erwin Piscator.

 Biography

 Early life, education and work

 John Heartfield was born Helmut Herzfeld on 19 June 1891 in Berlin-Schmargendorf, Berlin under the German Empire.
-His father was Franz Herzfeld, a socialist writer, and his mother was Alice (née Stolzenburg), a textile worker and political activist.
+His parents were Franz Herzfeld, a socialist writer, and Alice (née Stolzenburg), a textile worker and political activist.

-In 1899, Helmut, his brother Wieland, and sisters, Lotte and Hertha, were abandoned in the woods by their parents after Franz Herzfeld, was accused of blasphemy.
-His family had to flee to Switzerland.
-Later, they were deported to Austria.
+In 1899, Helmut, his brother Wieland, and their sisters Lotte and Hertha were abandoned in the woods by their parents after Franz Herzfeld was accused of blasphemy.
+His family had to flee to Switzerland and later they were deported to Austria.
 When their parents disappeared in 1899, Heartfield and his siblings were left abandoned in a mountain hut.
-The four children went to live with an uncle, Ignaz, in the small town of Aigen.
+The four children went to live with an uncle, Ignaz, in the small Austrian town of Aigen.

-In 1908, he studied art in Munich at the Royal Bavarian Arts and Crafts School.
+In 1908, he studied art in Munich at the Königliche Kunstgewerbeschule München (Royal Bavarian Arts and Crafts School).
 Two commercial designers, Albert Weisgerber and Ludwig Hohlwein, were early influences.